-One of the questions we are commonly asked is, “why should I made my website accessible”?
+One of the questions we are commonly asked is, “why should I make my website accessible”?
 It is a great question and we wanted to take the time to help you become a believer!
 Below are the top 5 reasons to make your website accessible:

 1. Increase your audience and potential customer base